-Table 1K-16, RHNA Capacity by Census Tracts in Parlier, presents the RHNA capacity by census tracts in the city, and the existing conditions of each tract as they relate to indicators of fair housing.
-Figure 1K-21, Census Tracts in Parlier, shows the location of each census tract within the city.
-There are two census tracts in Parlier that include sites, all of which include land within the city as well as land within the adjacent unincorporated county.
-As shown, unit capacity for lower-income sites has been identified in census tract 85.01 and all three income levels on separate sites in tract 85.02.
+Table 1D-10 RHNA Capacity by Census Tracts in Fowler, presents the RHNA capacity by census tracts in the city, and the existing conditions of each tract as they relate to indicators of fair housing.
+FIGURE 1D-17 CENSUS TRACTS IN FOWLER, shows the location of each census tract within the city.
+Tract 16 includes land within the city as well as land within the adjacent unincorporated county to the north, south, and east.
+Tract 17 also includes land within the city as well as land within the adjacent unincorporated county to the north, south, and west.
+As shown, sites with stand-alone unit capacity for lower-, moderate-, and above moderate-income levels have been identified within census Tract 17, although there are no sites that co-locate unit capacity with potential for mixed-income development; while Tract 16 identifies only lower-income unit capacity.